Italy tiptoes towards post-COVID normality

 The Colosseum re-opened for individuals but not for tour groups.

+“I hope this will really be a reopening and not a kind of hiccup like last summer,” said Elisabetta Marchi, visiting from Florence.

-Italy was the first Western country to be hit-hard by COVID in early 2020, and health officials have stressed that people should still be careful, wear masks and keep social distancing.
+Italy was the first Western country to be hit hard by COVID-19 in early 2020, and health officials have stressed that people should still be careful, wear masks and maintain social distancing.

-“It is also our responsibility,” agreed Elisabetta Pronti, 57, a civil servant in Rome.
+“It is also our responsibility,” said Elisabetta Pronti, 57, a civil servant in Rome.
 “I hope that now that places have re-opened it doesn’t mean everybody is free to do what they want.”

 Some restaurants with outdoor space said they would wait to reopen until June 1, when indoor dining will be allowed.